-IPCop can backup your configuration to a floppy disk drive or an USB key or to a file loaded through the web interface.
+IPCop can backup your configuration to a floppy disk drive or a usb key, or to a file loaded through the web interface.
 It is not uncommon for the floppy to be accidentally left in the floppy drive.
-In case of power failure, this may stop the IPCop machine to boot
+In case of power failure, this may stop the IPCop machine from booting.

 If you are installing from CD drive, make sure your system will only boot from the CD drive and hard drive.
 Turn off all types of boot, except your hard drive after installation completes.